F&M Stories

 “It touched my heart – like she knows what I care about and she values me,” said Lamb, an environmental studies major and music performance minor.

-He spent the past summer completing field research in Chesapeake Bay tributaries under the tutelage of Merritts, the Harry W. & Mary B. Huffnagle Professor of Geosciences.
+He spent the past summer completing field research and environmental economics analyses of legacy sediment in Chesapeake Bay tributaries under the tutelage of Patrick Fleming, associate professor of economics and public policy, and Merritts, the Harry W. & Mary B. Huffnagle Professor of Geosciences.

 Over the course of two years, Lamb has grown to love Lancaster – and he won’t have to stray far after he graduates early in December.
-He has a job lined up in communications outreach with the Chesapeake Watershed Initiative.
+He plans to continue working with the Chesapeake Watershed Initiative.

 "Transferring to F&M is one of the best decisions I’ve ever made."